BabboTommaso04/NoSenseGenerator/INSTALL.md

 9. Go to “IAM & Admin”
 10. Select “service account”
 11. Select “create service account” at the top
-12. Give the account a name you like and then click on “create and continue”
+12. Give the acount a name you like and then click on “create and continue”
 13. Select a role by choosing: role -> basic -> owner (to grant full access)
 14. Click “continue” and then “done”
 15. On the right, click on the three dots under “Actions” and select “Manage Keys”